FrederickGeek8/freddy.us/_microposts/2026-04-13-trivial-outer-product.md

 ---

-Let's say you're under pressure to do some quick math -- maybe about to save the world from some doomsday plot or villain -- and in order to defeat this villain you need to decompose some matrix you are handed into a sum of outer products.
+Let's say you're under pressure to do some quick math -- maybe to save the world from some doomsday plot or villain -- and in order to defeat this villain you need to decompose some arbitrary matrix $\mathbf{W}$ you are handed into a sum of outer products.
 Luckily for you, you read this blog post just last week, and you know that there are two trivial decomposition of _any_ matrix into a sum of outer products.

 You already know that any matrix multiplication between two matrices can be rewritten as a sum over the outer product of the columns of the left matrix (denoted $\bm{a}\_i^{\text{col}}$) with the rows of the right matrix (denoted $\bm{b}\_i^{\text{row}}$):